 Chief Privacy Officer

-If you are not satisfied with CHS`s response, you may make a complaint to the provincial or federal Privacy Commissioner (depending upon the nature of the complaint).
+If you are not satisfied with CHS’ response to your privacy complaint you have the right to make a complaint to the corresponding Federal or Provincial Privacy organization.

 Information and Privacy Commissioner of Ontario- for all PHI complaints

 Office of the Privacy Commissioner of Canada – for other PI complaints